 Getting your functional currency right

 IAS 21 The Effects of Changes in Foreign Exchange Rates requires each entity - whether a standalone entity, an entity with foreign operations (such as a parent), or a foreign operation (such as a subsidiary or branch) - to determine its functional currency.
 Foreign currency items are then translated into the functional currency.
-If the entity chooses a presentation currency different from its functional currency, transactions and balances are translated again – from the functional currency into the presentation currency.
+If the entity chooses a presentation currency different from its functional currency, transactions and balances are translated again, from the functional currency into the presentation currency.

 Groups do not have a functional currency.
 Rather, their financial statements are presented in their presentation currency, which may or may not be the same as the parent’s functional currency.

-With some foreign currency translation differences recognised in profit or loss and others in other comprehensive income (foreign currency translation reserves), using an incorrect functional currency can have a significant impact on an entity’s reported results.
+Using an incorrect functional currency can have a significant impact on an entity’s reported results.

 In group financial statements, the results and financial position of each individual entity must be translated from their functional currency into the group’s presentation currency.